-The Consular Section of the U.S. Embassy in Macedonia is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.
+The Consular Section of the U.S. Embassy in North Macedonia is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.

 How to Apply

 Take the following steps to apply for a U.S. visa:

 Step 1.
 Determine the type of visa you need to travel to the United States